OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/keystore-plugin/intro.md

 ### Creating logic to set, get and remove a secret

-The KeyStore Plugin actions are in the Logic tab of Service Studio, in **Client Actions > KeyStorePlugin**.
+The KeyStore Plugin actions are in the Logic tab of ODC Studio, in **Client Actions > KeyStorePlugin**.

 #### Check if the plugin is available in the app